Karume-lab/very-simple-books-app/README.md

 ## 🎯 Purpose

-**very-simple-book-app** exists to explore how to build a fully type-safe system — where backend and frontend share the same data contracts automatically.
+**very-simple-books-app** exists to explore how to build a fully type-safe system — where backend and frontend share the same data contracts automatically.
 The goal is to understand how types, validation, and data flow seamlessly across the stack **without duplication**.

 ---